-Any outstanding fees or fines, including tuition fees, residence fees, library fines, etc., must be paid by the last day of classes in order for students to receive their parchments at Convocation.
+Any outstanding fees or fines, including tuition fees, residence fees, library fines, etc., must be paid in order for students to receive their degree parchments or certificates.
 While students who owe Concordia fees, fines or other charges will not receive their degrees, they may participate in the Convocation ceremony.
-Degrees and transcripts are withheld until all charges have been cleared.
+Degrees, certificates, and transcripts are withheld until all charges have been cleared.